thomasloupe/SimulaCLI/README.md

 }
 ```

-Tips:
+### Tips:

+1. **File Extensions**:
+   - Ensure any file you add has an extension, just as it would in a real Linux terminal.
+   - This ensures consistency and compatibility with typical file handling.

+2. **Matching Filenames**:
-Be sure any file you add has an extension, just as it would in a real Linux terminal.
-Likewise, ensure any files being downloaded, played, or viewed, match the full filename and extension of the files in your hard drive.
+   - Likewise, ensure any files being downloaded, played, or viewed, match the full filename and extension of the files in your hard drive.
+   - This ensures accurate referencing and avoids errors.

+3. **Text Content**:
-Any file can have text content.
-If you want to emulate a real terminal, set the `content` value for files that typically cannot be concatenated to an empty string.
-Otherwise, you can use `content` to provide a description of the file when concatenated, without having viewed or played it first.
+   - Any file can have text content.
+   - If you want to emulate a real terminal, set the `content` value for files that typically cannot be concatenated to an empty string.
+   - Otherwise, you can use `content` to provide a description of the file when concatenated, without having viewed or played it first.
+   - This allows for enhanced user experience and informative file interactions.